ymitiku/fluxion/FEATURE_BRANCH_GUIDELINES.md

    - Edge cases and error scenarios are handled.

 4. **Review:**
-   - PR is reviewed and approved by at least one team member.
+   - PR is reviewed and approved by at least one team member(Will be enforced in the future).

 ---